-Joe Abercrombie’s The Heroes is the brutal, tragic and engrossing tale of a three-day battle between the Union and the Northmen of the same universe Abercrombie explored in the brilliant First Law trilogy and Best Served Cold1.
+Joe Abercrombie’s The Heroes is the brutal, tragic and engrossing tale of a three-day battle between the Union and the Northmen of the same universe Abercrombie explored in the brilliant First Law trilogy and Best Served Cold.

 In theory, The Heroes is a stand-alone novel; new characters in a new situation, but reading it without familiarity with the universe and the recurring characters would leach a lot of the blood out of the novel.
 And we certainly don’t want that.
 So, seriously, don’t read this until you’ve ingested The First Law.